dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Using Predicates as Matchers

-gMock provides a set of built-in matchers for matching arguments with expected values—see the [Matchers Reference](reference/matchers.md) for more information.
+gMock provides m_a set of built-in matchers for matching arguments with expected values—see the [Matchers Reference](reference/matchers.md) for more information.
-In case you find the built-in set lacking, you can use an arbitrary unary predicate function or functor as a matcher - as long as the predicate accepts a value of the type you want.
+In case you find the built-in set lacking, you can use an arbitrary unary predicate function or functor as m_a matcher - as long as the predicate accepts m_a value of the type you want.
 You do this by wrapping the predicate inside the `Truly()` function, for example: